paulLeClair/P-Engine/README.md

 - a `VulkanBufferSuballocator` class, which is a very basic buffer allocator that packs multiple resources of the same type into a single allocation of device memory

-- `VulkanDescriptorSetAllocator`, which hashes resource bindings to return a particular descriptor set; all layout information is reflected from the shaders to prevent the user from having to manually specify everything
+- `VulkanDescriptorSetAllocator`, which hashes resource bindings to return a particular descriptor set; all layout information is reflected from the shaders to prevent the user from having to manually specify everything (shout out to Themaister for this idea!)

-- a SPIR-V shader reflection class called `VulkanProgram`
+- a SPIR-V shader reflection class called `VulkanProgram` (another shout out to Themaister for this idea!)

 There are a bunch of other little bits and bobs that go into making the backend work, and they'll be described in the next writeup.